To protect you, we currently have the following measures in place for our sessions:

 If you have any questions, please call us on 01509 232 222.

-We are pleased to say that we are once again welcoming new donors to join our lifesaving community.
-As our repeat donors have done so fantastically well donating on their own, we are now able to invite new donors to come along to sessions, but owners do still need to wait outside in their cars while their dog comes in.
+We are pleased to say that we are welcoming new donors to join our lifesaving community.
+Like our repeat donors, our new donors have done fantastically well donating on their own.
 We fully appreciate that owners may be apprehensive about allowing their dogs to take part in the process themselves and this is understandable.
 However, when we speak to any new owners, we will go through everything in detail before the session to ensure you are happy that your dog will enjoy taking part.
 We are looking for dogs who are confident and happy in new situations and with meeting new people.
 And, as always, we are particularly appealing to those who have a breed of dog more likely to be negative blood type to come forward.

 Blood stock levels